The importance of being overlooked

 Many hats.
 Many layers.

 Obsessed with everything.
 Dangerous with all of it.
+Passed up by specialists who see you as alien.

-You're overlooked because most people can't even see the shit you're good at.
+And that’s why I know this: You're not overlooked because you're not good, but because most people don't even understand the shit you're good at.

 You operate on layers—technical, strategic, creative—that don’t have a name in their vocabulary.